MTG/HMM/README.md

 Further more:

-* Underflow issues have been resolved by normalizing probs for each time t at deoding
+* Underflow issues have been resolved by normalizing probs for each time t at decoding
 * Backtracking logic is in a separate class Path to improve readability